edgeworx/docs/content/en/docs/apps/demo-apps/heart-rate.md

 #### Requirements

-- A Darcy Cloud Account
+- A Edgeworx Cloud Account
 - Any edge node (or a virtual node)

 {{<info>}} Although this [application](/docs/more/terminology#application) works best with two nodes, you can deploy it with only one